 Cristina Lux is Chilean and an attorney with AIDA's Climate Program, working from Valdivia, Chile.
 She is a graduate of the University of Chile and holds a Master's degree in Criminal Law and Criminal Sciences from the Catholic University of Valparaiso (Chile).
 Cristina has experience in environmental litigation in civil society organizations.
 She has participated in the presentation of national environmental issues in different international instances, such as the United Nations and the Inter-American Commission on Human Rights.
 She also has experience in fundraising and financial sustainability of non-governmental organizations.

-Fernanda Núñez Espinosa is a Colombian graphic designer who works with AIDA from the Bogotá office.
+Fernanda Núñez Espinosa is Colombian and AIDA's Visual Coordinator, working from Medellín.
 She graduated from the National University of Colombia, and has worked for Colombia State entities such as the District Department for Women and the Administrative Department of the Civil Service.
 She is experienced in design, photography, event organization and social media management.

-Abril Oliveros is part of AIDA's administration team, working from Mexico City.
+Abril Oliveros is AIDA's Administrative Associate, working from San Cristóbal de las Casas, Chiapas.
 She has a degree in Economics, specializing in poverty, from the National Autonomous University of Mexico.
 She is currently pursuing a Master's degree in Studies on Cultural Diversity and Social Spaces at the Institute of Indigenous Studies at the Autonomous University of Chiapas (Mexico).
 For more than six years, Abril has been collaborating with civil society in the administrative and research areas.

-Rosa Peña Lizarazo is an attorney with AIDA's Human Rights and Environment Program.
+Rosa Peña Lizarazo is Colombian and a senior attorney with AIDA's Human Rights and Environment Program, working from Bogotá.
 She is attorney from the Universidad del Rosario, Colombia whose bachelor's degree focused on Constitutional Law and Human Rights.
 Rosa holds a Master's Degree in Interdisciplinary Development Studies, with an emphasis on Territorial Development Management, from the Universidad de los Andes, in Colombia.
 She has also experience in community accompaniment and strategic litigation in cases of human rights violations derived from development policies and projects.

-Francisco Pinilla works with AIDA as a digital communications strategist from Brasilia, Brazil.
-He is Brazilian with Chilean roots.
+Francisco Pinilla is Brazilian with Chilean roots and works with AIDA as a digital communications strategist from Brasilia, Brazil.
 Francisco has a degree in communication, with a specialty in political science, and an MBA in digital marketing from Fundação Getúlio Vargas (Rio de Janeiro, Brazil).
 His specialty is digital communication, with emphasis on growth, business intelligence and performance.
 He is passionate about technology as a tool for social transformation.

 Valentina Raad Rincón is Colombian and AIDA's fundraising assistant, working from Honduras.
 She holds a Bachelor of Science in Education from Lindenwood University in Missouri, USA, and a Master's degree in Corporate Social Responsibility and Sustainability from CMI Business School in Madrid, Spain.
 Valentina has experience in the areas of education and fundraising at an international level, which contributes to high performance and timely service to donors, supporters, volunteers and foundations.

-Anayantzin Robles Méndez is AIDA's Administrative Manager.
-She is Mexican and has a degree in International Relations from the National Autonomous University of Mexico.
-Anayantzin collaborates with AIDA from the Mexico City office.
-She has completed several degrees in areas such as supply chain and business finance, has worked in organizations from different sectors, and has 10 years of experience in the administrative field.
+Anayantzin Robles Méndez is Mexican and AIDA's Administrative Manager, working from the Mexico City office.
+She has a degree in International Relations from the National Autonomous University of Mexico.
+Anayantzin has completed several degrees in areas such as supply chain and business finance, has worked in organizations from different sectors, and has 10 years of experience in the administrative field.

 Eli Wilkins-Malloy is AIDA's Development Director, leading the organization’s fundraising strategy.
 He works from Tallahassee, Florida.
 Eli holds a Master's in Public Administration with a specialization in nonprofit management from New York University.
 He brings more than a decade of experience in nonprofit operations, program management, and development to AIDA, having worked to support communities and organizations across the Americas for the protection of environmental, human, and indigenous rights.